-Multiple placement options in English/language arts and mathematics are available for all students wishing to register for any English/language arts class, mathematics class, or any other college class requiring a specific ENG/ELA/MAT co-requisite or prerequisite.
-College staff will discuss required placement areas and options.
+Placement testing in English/language arts and mathematics is required of all students wishing to register for any English/language arts class, mathematics class, or any other college class requiring a specific ENG/ELA/MAT co-requisite or pre-requisite.
+College staff will recommend needed placement tests and assist with arranging a testing time.

-Examples of Placement Options:
+Placement Options:

-- ACT/SAT scores

-- SVCC placement test results

-- Review of credit earned at the College level
+- ACT/SAT scores SVCC placement test results - Review of credit earned at the College level

-- Review of high school transcript

-- GED Score